 If you want to find the perfect hide-away place to stay - it is remote but not isolated and with wonderful panoramic views over the Usk Valley, come to Cuckoo Cottage.

-Stroll to the tiny village pub The Goose and Cuckoo Inn in under a minute or explore the many footpaths and walks directly from the cottage.
+Stroll to the next door pub The Goose and Cuckoo Inn in under a minute or explore the many footpaths and walks directly from the cottage.
 The cottage has a large garden which is fully secure for dogs with picket fencing and masses of space for children to play safely; there is off-road parking for up to four cars and a secure shed for storing mountain bikes.